joejag/techblog/_posts/2015-09-16-a-chance-to-confer.md

 title: Reflections on running a guided conversation conference
 ---

 Last week I saw the product of months of planning and worry came to fruition as [CodeCraftConf](http://conf.codecraftuk.org/) brought local developers together.
-They weren't there to hear advice from an expert, but to share peer to peer their own opinions, thoughts and experiences.
+They were not there to hear advice from an expert, but to share peer to peer their own opinions, thoughts and experiences.
 We call the format that supports this style a [guided conversation](/2015/guided-conversations.html)

-I can't quite put in the words how it feels to finally have your conference be over.
+I can't put in the words how it feels to have your conference to finish.
 But I'll try.
 It's like the same feeling you have the day after your wedding.
 All that preparation and now you are having a cup of tea without any nagging thoughts in your head.